 Travel in Colorado is a rewarding experience.
 The Centennial State has a love affair with Mother Nature, and it’s easy to see why.
 From wide open plains to crystal rivers and snow-covered peaks, Colorado is an outdoor adventure lover’s paradise.

 What is the Best Part of Colorado to Visit?

 That depends on what you like to do.
 If you like being outdoors and outdoor activities like biking, whitewater rafting, and exploring hiking trails then head into the high country.
 You will see some spectacular mountain views.
-If you like dining out, concerts and fun festivals, our small towns and cities are well worth exploring, from the hip capital of Denver to towns like Telluride, tucked deep in mountain canyons.
+If you like dining out, breweries, concerts and fun festivals, our small towns and cities are well worth exploring, from the hip capital of Denver to Boulder to towns like Telluride, tucked deep in mountain canyons.

-And if you want to learn more about our ranching roots and western past, towns in the high plains of eastern Colorado or our high-country dude ranches offer an authentic western experience and lots of fun things to do.
+And if you want to learn more about our wild west spirit and western past, towns in the high plains of eastern Colorado offer an authentic western experience and lots of fun things to do.

 - See the sights with Denver CityPASS®: Save up to 42% on Top Attractions